EEA-qualified pharmacists

 4. Notifying you of the outcome

-When we have checked your application form, ID, qualifications and supporting documents, we will notify you of the outcome of your application to have your EEA qualification recognised.
+When we have checked your application form, ID, qualifications and supporting documents, we will notify you of the outcome of your application to have your qualification recognised.

-If your application for recognition of your EEA qualification is successful, we will send you the application form you need to complete to apply to join the pharmacists' register.
+If your application for recognition of your qualification is successful, we will send you the application form you need to complete to apply to join the pharmacists' register.

 5. Apply to register as a GPhC pharmacist

-We expect you to apply to register as a pharmacist within three months of us notifying you that your application for recognition of your EEA qualification was successful.
+We expect you to apply to register as a pharmacist within three months of us notifying you that your application for recognition of your qualification was successful.

 As part of your application to register as pharmacist in Great Britain, you will be asked to complete fitness to practise declarations and to check again that your supporting documents are up to date.